andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 1) Middleware is being triggered and sending messages to the user.
 2) The Bot is echoing the user.

-New things:
+New things:<br />
 1) In the Bot code -- there is a bool DidBotWelcomeUser flag; this is toggled true/false in the bot code.
-If false --> greet the user, then toggle to true.
+If false --> greet the user, then toggle to true.<br />
 2) Also - the bot is checking to see if there is an ActivityType.ConversationUpdate.
-This means it will check to see if somebody knew joined the channel.
+This means it will check to see if somebody knew joined the channel.<br />

 Exercises:
 * Notice when the bot opens up, the statement: else if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate) is returning true more than once  - can you figure out why?